rholang/archive-old/README.md

 # Deploy
 - Deploy to Netlify
   - change .env.example to .env -> set credentials
   - yarn depl:netlify
 - Deploy to Github (gh-pages)
+  - your github repository needs to branches: source and master
-  cd into /website/ -> yarn depl:gh-pages
+  - cd into /website/ -> yarn depl:gh-pages

 # Tutorials
+If you want to be more advanced and contribute to this project, than the following details are helpfull.

 ## Bolt usage
 Bolt is like yarn workspaces and links the dependencies into each package under node_modules.

+### Add npm package
+- if you want e.g. a npm package to install under /website/
+  - cd into /website/
+  - bolt add -D webpack
+    - install webpack package under devDependencies

+### Upgrade all npm packages from whole workspace to specific version
+- bolt ws upgrade webpack@4.41.2

+### Remove all npm packages from whole workspace
+- bolt ws remove webpack

 ## Folder structure
+- /build/webpack-config/config/index.js
+  - file for configure webpack (file-loaders ...)

+- /content
+   - all markdown files belong here

+- /website
+  - landing page and whole website from rholang is here

+## Rebuild all packages
+- Normally most needed packages have a prebuild /dist folder
+- If you want to manually rebuild them:
+  - terminal: yarn build

 ## Errors solutions

+Error: $ babel src -d dist/cjs --root-mode upward { TypeError: /home/t/bak2/atlaskit-mk-2/packages/core/navigation-next/src/components/connected/SortableGroup/index.js: Property expression of JSXExpressionContainer expected node to be of a type ["Expression","JSXEmptyExpression"]
+Solution: remove yarn.lock and replace it with that from this repository

+Error: White page after yarn start:home
+Solution: remove .cache-loader folder from /node_modules or look in chrome dev tools console

 # Contributing

-This community driven project should be bring all the awesome ressources for Rholang and Rchain together.
-Feel free to make a push request
+This community driven project should bring all the awesome resources for Rholang and Rchain together.
+Feel free to make a push request.

 # License